John Cassaday: Work

 Cassaday's art appeared in an episode of HBO First Look, a 2003 documentary about the making of the Daredevil film.

 He worked as a concept artist on the film adaptation of Alan Moore and Dave Gibbons' classic graphic novel Watchmen.

 In 2009, the Astonishing X-Men animated DVD series was adapted as a motion comic from Cassaday's art for the comic book series written by Joss Whedon.

-Cassaday directed "The Attic", the December 18, 2009, episode of the TV show Dollhouse, which aired as the tenth episode of that series' second season.
+Cassaday directed "The Attic", the December 18, 2009 episode of the television series Dollhouse, which aired as the tenth episode of that series' second season.

 Cassaday's art was used extensively in the Futureal Studio documentary Adventures into Digital Comics (2010).

 Onscreen appearances

 Cassaday himself appeared in a Wizard World-sponsored documentary in 2002.
 He also appeared in Generation X: The Comic Book History of the X-Men, a 2006 DVD documentary about the X-Men franchise.

 As an actor, Cassaday appeared in small roles in the 2012 horror film House on the Hill and ITV Playhouse.